CliffLolo/clifford-frempong-de-task/README.md

 Each service operates within its own container, enabling isolation of any issues that may arise.
 This ensures that if one component encounters a problem, it won't affect the functioning of the others.

 ### Restart Policies:
-Restart policies are configured for most services to automatically restart in case of failures.
-Whether it's `restart: always` or `restart: on-failure`, these policies help maintain service availability by quickly recovering from unexpected downtime.

 ### Error Handling:
-Error handling and retry mechanisms are implemented within the Kafka Connect configuration.
-For instance, the frequency of offset flushing to persistent storage is controlled, reducing the risk of data loss during failures.

 ### Monitoring:
-Monitoring capabilities are set up for critical services like Kafka to closely monitor the health of the pipeline.
-This allows for proactive identification of issues and prompt resolution to minimize downtime.

 ### Redundancy and Replication:
-Kafka's replication factor ensures data redundancy, while Debezium captures database changes redundantly to prevent potential data loss.
-Additionally, ClickHouse can be configured for replication and high availability, enhancing data durability and ensuring continuous availability.

 ### Side note :)
-Regular backups of critical databases like Postgres and ClickHouse are essential for recovering from catastrophic failures and ensuring data integrity.

 ---